user-cube/devops-cheatsheet/docs/ci-cd/argocd/ldap-integration.md

   url: https://<YOUR_ARGOCD_URL>
 ```

-Make sure you have `url` on your yaml definition otherwise Argo won't redirect you after a login is done.
+Make sure you have `url` in your yaml definition; otherwise, Argo won't redirect you after a login is done.
-You can save the file and it should be applied to the Kubernetes cluster.
+You can save the file, and it should be applied to the Kubernetes cluster.

-**Note**: To reload configurations you don't need to delete the pods, dex will automatically reload LDAP configurations.
+**Note**: To reload configurations, you don't need to delete the pods; dex will automatically reload LDAP configurations.

 ## Restart Services

-Now that everything is configured you need to restart ArgoCD services, you can do it by executing the following command:
+Now that everything is configured, you need to restart ArgoCD services.
+You can do it by executing the following command:

 ```bash
 kubectl delete po -l app.kubernetes.io/component=server  -n argocd kubectl delete po -l app.kubernetes.io/component=dex-server  -n argocd
 ```

-A new button will apear on the interface:
+A new button will appear on the interface:

 ![argocd](https://user-cube.github.io/devops-cheatsheet/assets/images/argocd/ldap-button.png)

-After you press that button you will be redirected to a login page:
+After you press that button, you will be redirected to a login page:

 ![argocd](https://user-cube.github.io/devops-cheatsheet/assets/images/argocd/dex-ldaplogin.png)

 This page is using LDAP to perform the action.
-Since we changed the logging to debug you will be able to see some logs about the operations being done in dex server:
+Since we changed the logging to debug, you will be able to see some logs about the operations being done in the dex server:

 ```bash
 kubectl logs deployment.apps/argocd-dex-server -f